Kaaoskoodarit/loredump/README.md

 LoreDump is a collaborative project that was made in a single month between three students learning how to build single-page applications.

-Test the live version of this site at https://loredumper.onrender.com/ (The initial loading time of the page will take several seconds, as the server from our free service provider will need time to boot up after prolonged inactivity.)
+Test the live version of this site at https://loredumper.onrender.com/ (The initial loading time of the page will take a hot minute, as the server from our free service provider will need time to boot up after prolonged inactivity.)

 # Description
 LoreDump is a Wiki Farm, an application that hosts multiple Wikis (or Worlds as we call it).
 Users can create their own World and organize their world's Lore into Categories.